 More than 80% of the world lives under light polluted skies* but how can we accurately communicate the effect of artificial light on projects yet to be developed?

-As an expert in the development of fact-based 3D visualizations, Truescape is conducting a study that gathers empirical data to simulate the effects of artificial light on the night sky.
+As an expert in the development of fact-based 3D visualizations, Truescape conducted a study to gather empirical data to simulate the effects of artificial light on the night sky.
 Focusing on New Zealand’s South Island initially, the comparison of images from truly dark skies within and around Christchurch allows us to assess the effects of city lights on our perception of the night sky.

 Visualizing sky glow, or the effect of artificial light on the night sky is a current challenge across the industry, and one that if ignored, will cause reputational damage for an industry that is under ever increasing pressure to create fact-based visualizations that can be relied upon to make very important decisions.